How will the new Quebec privacy law affect marketers?

 Quebec Privacy Law Announcement Summary:

-• The new law will borrow the best practices from other jurisdictions such as the EU.
+• The new law borrowed the best practices from other jurisdictions such as the EU.

 • The government wants to improve consent so consumers have a better idea of how their data is being captured and used.